Difference between tourists from South and North of China

 source Sina Tourist

 These are the major difference between Chinese tourists from south and north.
-There are also a lot of difference in details like customs, hobbies, accommodations and so on.
+There is also a lot of difference in details like customs, hobbies, accommodations and so on.

 - About China tourism Marketing!